Vietnamese Revolutionary Youth League: Growth of Thanh Nien

-Split and Dissolution
+Split and dissolution

-Thanh Nien’s propaganda and recruitment gained great success in Vietnam.
-Three regional committees (Kybo) were set up for Tonkin, Annam, and Cochichina by mid-1928.
-In February 1928, the Committee designated Vuong Thuc Oanh, Nguyen Thieu, and Nguyen Si Sach to be the leaders of the Annam Regional Committee.
-Four months later, Le Van Phat was named to lead the Cochinchina Regional Committee with Nguyen Kim Cuong and Chau Van Liem.
-The Tonkin Regional Committee was established in July 1928, consisting of Duong Hac Dinh and Trinh Dinh Cuu.
-However, the explosive domestic expansion of Thanh Nien took place without strong guidance from the Central Committee in Guangzhou because of a series of KMT’s anti-communist repression in China.
-The lack of contacts with a unified headquarters indicates the sign of the factional split within the League.
+Thanh Niên's propaganda and recruitment efforts were highly successful within Vietnam.
+By mid-1928, three regional committees (kỳ bộ) had been established in Tonkin, Annam, and Cochinchina.
+In February 1928, the Central Committee appointed Vuong Thuc Oanh, Nguyen Thieu, and Nguyen Si Sach to lead the Annam Regional Committee.
+Four months later, Le Van Phat was appointed head of the Cochinchina Regional Committee, with Nguyen Kim Cuong and Chau Van Liem as members.
+The Tonkin Regional Committee was formed in July 1928, comprising Duong Hac Dinh and Trinh Dinh Cuu.
+However, this rapid domestic expansion occurred without strong direction from the Central Committee in Guangzhou, which had been weakened by consecutive waves of KMT anti-communist repression in China.
+The resulting loss of contact with a unified headquarters marked the beginning of factional divisions within the League.

-At the end of September 1928, the Tonkin Regional Committee (or Bac Ky) is said to have a “Reorganization Conference” near Hanoi to discuss approaches to 'proletarianize’ their group.
-As they recognized that the majority of the group was students and teachers, they wanted to gain more workers.
-Two cadres, Ngo Gia Tu and Nguyen Duc Canh, supervised the works to promote propaganda among miners and factory workers, and to ‘proletarianize’ petty bourgeois students and teachers by sending them to the countryside and urban factories.
-Members who could not adjust to the new demands were labeled as “spoiled” and “lacking in virtue”, and would be removed from the League.
-The Tonkin Regional Committee's action implies that they had lost confidence in the Central Committee.
-After the move of Guangzhou headquarters in 1928, the radical northern faction began to take instructions from the Comintern via the Communist Party of France.
+At the end of September 1928, the Tonkin Regional Committee (Bắc Kỳ) reportedly held a "Reorganization Conference" near Hanoi to discuss strategies for 'proletarianizing' the organization.
+Recognizing that most members were students and teachers, the committee sought to expand recruitment among workers.
+Two cadres, Ngo Gia Tu and Nguyen Duc Canh, were assigned to strengthen propaganda among miners and factory workers, and to 'proletarianize' petty bourgeois students and teachers by sending them to rural areas and urban factories.
+Members unable to meet the new requirements were labelled "spoiled" or "lacking in virtue" and dismissed from the League.
+These actions suggest that the Tonkin committee had lost confidence in the Central Committee.
+After the Guangzhou headquarters relocated in 1928, the radical northern faction increasingly took direction from the Comintern through the Communist Party of France.